Britney Spears Stuns In Skinny Jeans While Wearing Glasses & Discusses Insecurities In Latest Instagram Update

 The 38-year-old opted to wear a flannel shirt and a pair of cuffed skinny jeans.
 She accessorized the casual look with a pair of glasses, a choker necklace, and sandals.
 Britney also styled her long locks in tousled waves.

-In the first image, she stood with her legs spread and her hands on her hips on the circular rug.
+In the first image, she stood with her legs spread and her hands on her hips on a circular rug.
 The mother-of-two looked directly at the camera, flashing her beautiful smile.
 She moved closer to the photographer for the following photo and altered her position by putting her arms to her side.
 The final shot showed her striking a similar pose as she did in the first snap.

 In the caption, Britney revealed she uploaded the pictures so her audience could see how she looks “on a daily basis.”
-She also noted that she is typically focused on her “appearance” because she has some insecurities regarding candid photos.
+She also noted that she is typically focused on her “appearance” because she has some insecurities regarding candid pictures.
 The Crossroad star then proceeded to share information about being a point guard on a basketball team during her adolescence.
 She also made reference to the ladder in the photo and stated she was in the process of “trying to fix a light” before coming to the realization that she “was too short” to complete the task.

 View this post on Instagram